 The small business accelerator program will help a small group of entrepreneurs through a six-month program starting in late spring.
 Program participants will be selected from the pool of applicants by a committee of community leaders based on goals and business type.
 Accepted participants will meet in person monthly and use technology to stay in touch between meetings.
 The program’s curriculum will be tailored specifically to meet the needs of selected entrepreneurs, ultimately focusing on the goals of each individual participant.

 “Big ideas for small businesses start in garages and at kitchen tables, between working a 9-hour day and helping the kids with homework.
 We have worked with many early-stage entrepreneurs and unfortunately, too many of them don’t make it through the first few steps.
 Life gets in the way and they get burnt out before they can even open their doors.
 This program is specifically designed to help.
 Let’s identify what you can achieve in six months, build a realistic plan and get it done.” says Deanna Johnson of Edge Marketing + Design.

 To mark the participants’ completion of the program, the community and press will be invited to a “pitch night,” where the participants will have the opportunity to present their ventures.

 This program is offered free to those who are accepted.
 Franchises and multi-level-marketing companies are not eligible to participate.
-The application and more information is available by clicking here and will be accepted now through May 1st.
+The time to apply closed on May 1st.
 Follow MBAC on Facebook for the announcement of the pitch night event.
 We would appreciate your support in supporting these inspiring entrepreneurs!